Skin Tags (Acrochordon or Fibroepithelial Polyps) in Dogs

 Treatment of Dog Skin Tags

-Dog skin tags can be removed with a surgical scalpel or surgical laser.
-Some veterinarians can remove skin tags by giving a local anesthetic (lidocaine) to numb the skin areas then surgically removing the skin tag.
+Dog skin tags can be removed with a surgical scalpel or surgical laser by a veterinarian (Do not do this yourself).
+Some veterinarians can remove skin tags by giving a local anesthetic (lidocaine) to numb the skin, then remove the skin tag.

 Home Care